 If you’re looking to reduce your carbon emissions or you’re simply a fan of slow travel, you can take a train to Sofia.

 Bulgaria is best explored behind the wheel of a motorhome, there is simply no other way to do it!
 Bulgaria is filled with astounding natural beauty, so why miss out on this by locking yourself away in a hotel?
 You need to have only the walls of a motorhome between you and the incredible natural feats of Bulgaria - but with a comfortable mattress beneath you!
 Camping in Bulgaria is the perfect way to keep your road trip on the move, staying at the campsites included on this blog.

-As for camping in Bulgaria, did you know that wild camping in Bulgaria is legal?
-However, you must not stay on private property or in national and natural parks!
+As for camping in Bulgaria, wild camping in Bulgaria is no longer legal but it tolerated in most areas.
+You must not stay on private property or in national and natural parks, and avoid larger cities that have strict controls.
 If it is your first time, read up on wild camping rules before heading out.